 European vineyards don’t waste a thing, not even the pomace, leftover (grape skins, seeds, and stems) from wine production after the grapes are pressed, which they turn into a pomace brandy, known as marc in both English and French.

-If you’re familiar with Italian grappa or Spanish Orujo, both of which tastes like firewater to me, then you know what I’m talking about.
+If you’re familiar with Italian Grappa or Spanish Orujo, both of which taste like firewater to me, then you know what I’m talking about.

 Fruit Brandy: (Eau de vie made with Fruits other than grapes)